olgarozhdestvina/Computer-Architecture-and-Technology-Convergence-Assignment/README.md

 #### License
 ----

-This project is licensed under the MIT License - see the LICENSE.md file for details# Web-Application-Development-Project
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 #### Acknowledgment
 ----